sdercolin/vlabeler/README.md

 a multiple editing mode which shows and allows you to edit all the connected entries in the same sample file.
 It's enabled by default.
 You can toggle the menu item `Edit` -> `Edit All Connected Entries` to enable or disable it.

+By clicking the name of entries displayed at the top of the editor, the following actions are conducted:
+- click: Rename the entry
+- long click: Go to the entry

 ## Tools
 The following editing tool is provided.
 You can use shortcuts or menu items under `Edit` -> `Tools` to switch tools, or toggle the Toolbox view by menu `View`